 We love taking long road trips as a family!
-The worst is forgetting something important so here are 17 essential things to pack for a road trip.
+The worst is forgetting something important so here are 17 essential things to pack for a road trip that will make your journey a lot smoother.

 We head out on an 8 hour, or more, road trip at least once a year with our kids.
 We’ve gotten pretty good at packing and knowing what we’ll need, but there are always little things that get overlooked and make it more challenging once we get to our destination.
 After a few times of “OH NOs” I wrote down all the things we forgot along the way so I could create a list to share with you AND so I wouldn’t have those uncomfortable moments again.
 Here are our top 17 essential things to pack for a road trip.
+You can find more family travel resources on our road trip blog page too.
 Special thanks goes out to Rohto Dry-Aid who sponsored this post so we could share our road trip tips with you!

 This year we took a really long trip from Southern California, to Sequoia, up to San Francisco, and then home again.
 THIS is why I do it.
 My girls.
 Showing them new places, spending time together, and broadening their horizons so they realize there’s much more out there than just the city we live in.